Module 3.1: What is Observability?

 |---|---|---|---|

-Part 3: Investigation Scenario (10 minutes)
+Part 3: Practical Investigation Scenario Simulation

-- What would you look at first?
+- What specific dashboard or log index would you look at first?

-- Scorecard completed with honest assessment
+- Scorecard comprehensively completed with an honest, empirical assessment of current capabilities.

 Further Reading

-“Observability Engineering” - Charity Majors, Liz Fong-Jones, George Miranda.
-The definitive book on observability concepts and practices.
+Section titled “Further Reading”- “Observability Engineering” - Charity Majors, Liz Fong-Jones, George Miranda.
+The definitive industry text detailing core observability concepts, cultural shifts, and technical practices.

 Next Module